frovedis/frovedis/doc/tutorial/tutorial.md

 Please specify `num_classes` and `categorical_features_info`
 depending on the problem you want to solve and your dataset.
 The number of classes is specified by `num_classes`.
-Here, this example is a three-class classification problem.
+Here, this example is a 3-class classification problem.
 You can specify categorical features&apos; information, which gives column indices of categorical features and the number of categories for those features
 (but here, `categorical_features_info` is leaved empty because the iris dataset has no categorical feature).
 For example, an unordered_map \{ \{0, 2\}, \{4, 5\} \} means that
-feature\[0\] takes values 0 or 1 (binary) and
+the feature\[0\] takes values 0 or 1 (binary) and
-feature\[4\] has five categories (values 0, 1, 2, 3 or 4).
+the feature\[4\] has five categories (values 0, 1, 2, 3 or 4).
-Note that feature indices are zero-based.
+Note that feature indices and category assignments are 0-based.

 The following parameters may be tuned.
-The impurity function is specified by `impurity`.
+An impurity function is specified by `impurity`.
-Several types of impurity function are available: typical one is "impurity_type::Gini" or "impurity_type::Entropy" for classification problems.
+Several types of impurity functions are available: typical one is "impurity_type::Gini" or "impurity_type::Entropy" for classification problems.
 The default impurity function is the Gini impurity.